 I was only sixty feet away from her, when the red hot iron bit into her left breast.
 She screamed, and now she struggled against the chains, but they held her tight.
 The iron ripped out a small chunk of her breast.
 A little blood from the wound colored her thighs.

 Her screaming stopped, but her face showed her pain and anguish, and tears flowed from her eyes.

 The executioner put the pincers back into the fire, and waited.
-He was a strong man, with a heavy chest and bare muscled arms.
-Besides being executioner, maybe he also was blacksmith.
+He was a strong man, with a heavy chest and bare brawny arms.
+Besides being the executioner, maybe he also was a blacksmith.
 His face was hooded, but his mouth showed, and he smiled.

 Content with the pincers’ red glow, he picked them up again.

 Fingers dug into my arm.
-A girl was standing next to me, grabbing me.
+A young woman was standing next to me, grabbing me.
 “Kind sir,” she said.
 She was slim, with dark hair and dark eyes.
 Despite the warmth of the summer day she wore a thick woolen cardigan.
 Despite the warm cloth, she shivered.